trevorsheridan/PromiseKit/docs/cocoa-promise.md

 }
 ```

-> There are many more, [view our full extensions listing on GitHub](https://github.com/PromiseKit).
+Above is just a small sampling; [view our full extensions listing on GitHub](https://github.com/PromiseKit).

 ---